engineer-man/math-arena/readme.md

 ## math arena

 *game premise*
-this game is intended to be a competitive math game. players are balls which can move around a map and find larger circles to trigger an equation to appear on the screen. players must quickly solve the equation to gain points. players who don't solve it quick enough run the risk of being knocked out. the person with the highest score when being knocked out is added to the leaderboard.
+this game is intended to be a competitive math game.
+Players are circles which can move around a map and find larger circles to trigger an equation to appear on the screen.
+Players must quickly solve the equation to gain points.
+Players who don't solve it quick enough run the risk of being knocked out.
+The person with the highest score when being knocked out is added to the leaderboard.

 * game instance is player capped, maybe 20?